kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Probability of a negative diagnostic test in the absence of disease
 	D. Probability of a positive diagnostic test in the absence of disease
 	E. Probability of being disease-free and test-negative within all people testing negative

-#### Answer: C. Probability of a negative diagnostic test in the absence of disease - ?
+#### Answer: C. Probability of a negative diagnostic test in the absence of disease - TRUE
+- Specificity refers to how well a test picks up disease-free individuals
+- It is expressed as a proportion of
+	- disease-free individuals testing negative (true negatives)
+	- out of all disease-free individuals (true negatives plus false positives)

 ### Q128
 Sertoli cells: